mehulraj19/LeetCode-solutions/README.md

 # LeetCode-solutions

-I will be uploading solutions of 3 questions from LeetCode everyday.
+I will be uploading solutions of 3 questions (atleast) from LeetCode everyday.